Mike Lee tries to distance himself from Trump in Utah debate

 The race has taken shape as one of the nation’s many referendums on the direction Trump has taken the GOP.
 McMullin is attempting to harness anti-Trump sentiment that has distinguished Utah from other Republican strongholds.
 Lee’s last minute efforts to put space between his voting record and Trump’s stances depart from his past messaging as Election Day nears.

-Trump failed to win support from a majority of Utah voters in 2016 and Joe Biden performed better with Utah voters in 2020 than any Democrat since 1964.
+Trump failed to win support from a majority of Utah voters in 2016 and Joe Biden lost but performed better with Utah voters in 2020 than any Democrat since 1964.

 Lee’s emphasis on his willingness to stray from Trump comes as McMullin attempts to paint him as one of the former president’s most loyal disciples.
 McMullin recently released an attack ad based on Lee’s 2020 remarks comparing Trump to Captain Moroni, a scriptural hero in the Book of Mormon.